For Special Hazards Services, call (800) 513-7804

-Special Hazards can be declared as a room or a piece of equipment and generally occur in areas with a high concentration of technical equipment, such as data centers and testing facilities.
-Special hazards offer unique solutions for these areas if traditional fire alarms and sprinkler systems cannot adequately protect the designated area.
+Special Hazards can be declared a room or a piece of equipment and generally occur in areas with a high concentration of technical equipment, such as data centers and testing facilities.
+Special hazards offer unique solutions for these areas if tradition-al fire alarms and sprinkler systems cannot adequately protect the designated area.

 Total Fire Protection will consult with you to create a tailored plan to provide a safe and effective fire protection system that will meet your specific needs.

-Special Hazard Systems are defined as but not limited to:
+Special hazard systems are defined as but not limited to:

 Clean agents suppress fires using a waterless gaseous system.
 This type of system offers very effective extinguishing agents without any residual effects to the area protected.
 They are life-safe in design and will not disrupt normal business activities.

-Carbon dioxide suppresses fires using a gaseous system from local application to specific equipment, or in a total flooding system.
+Carbon dioxide suppresses fires using a gaseous system from local application to specific equipment or a total flooding system.
 This type of system offers an effective fire extinguisher without any residual effects to the area protected.
 They are not designed for occupied areas and will not disrupt normal business activities.